 - Visiting the National Presbyterian Church sanctuary to study the stained glass windows, learn the parts of the church and the basics of Christian worship (4)

 - Celebrating the end of each Religious Studies unit with a special lunch and a visit to a synagogue, church, and mosque (5)

-- Writing ethical case studies for their peers and creating presentations on the Core Values to Second Grade (6)
+- Writing ethical case studies for their peers and creating presentations and creating digital self-portraits reflecting their identities (6)